MARKET SNAPSHOT: Stock Market Threatens To End Streak Of Records After Jobs Report

 Continue Reading Below

-U.S. stocks retreated slightly from records in early Friday after September data showed the U.S. economy posted its first monthly decline in jobs in about seven years due to hurricanes in the Gulf Coast and Florida.
+U.S. stocks retreated slightly from records on Friday after September data showed the U.S. economy posted its first monthly decline in jobs in about seven years due to hurricanes in the Gulf Coast and Florida.
 Wage growth, however, showed a surprising jump.

 What stock benchmarks are doing